TerryL1971/European-Living/src/data/content/london.md

 ### Skip Unless You Really Want To:

-- ❌ London Eye (overpriced, views not special)
+- ❌ London Eye (unless it's a bucket list item, overpriced, views not special)
 - ❌ Madame Tussauds (expensive wax museums exist everywhere)
 - ❌ Tourist trap restaurants near major attractions
 - ❌ Overpriced "afternoon tea" at random cafés (do it right or skip it)